-‘Much of my work is about hiraeth, an acute longing for a particular feeling of home.
-I find glimpses and whispers of it in the elemental and ephemeral rhythms, patterns and sounds of nature: making connections between migration, memory and place.
+Much of my work revolves around hiraeth, an intense longing for a particular sense of home.
+I find glimpses and whispers of this longing in the elemental and ephemeral rhythms, patterns, and sounds of nature, making connections between migration, memory, and place.

 Public commissions include sculptures in St. Peter’s Place Salisbury, The National Forest (Leicestershire), Cotswold Wildlife Park (Gloucestershire), in Basingstoke, Stratford on Avon and for Denver Museum of Childhood (USA), with sculptural installations for Conran and Chanel in London, Manchester and Dublin.